 In this section citizens will find information regarding Lamar County’s past flood events and current areas of concern.
 You will also be able to find helpful brochures on flood plain development and ways to mitigate flooding in your home or business.

-- Citizens Guide to Flood Protection Measures
+- Complete Guide to Flood Safety and Preparedness

 - Managing Floodplain in A Zones